Project Description

 - Finished tracings

 for the second half of the session we started work on a giant collaborative collage, on corrugated cardboard, using coloured crepe paper.
 I wanted to start a collaborative work that everyone could contribute to on their own terms and at their own pace.
-The gang like colours and this allowed them to select their preferred colours and tear up or cut off bits of crepe paper to stick on.
+The gang like colours, and this task allowed them to select their preferred colours and tear up or cut off bits of crepe paper to stick on.
 You can see how far we got below and the different techniques employed by the young people.
 We will continue working on this after Easter and see if we can cover a larger area and maybe apply paint and crayons also.

 Family Carer sessions:

 I have also been meeting with family carers- I have had three mid week open studio sessions in glór, and for the most recent two I had invited carers to drop in for a coffee and a chat and to do some drawing.
 This has been very interesting- I had almost given up on the carer element to the project as I had not had much luck getting carers to engage.
 This was due to my advertising about the studio sessions on too small a small scale and because of the general unavailability of carers as they are, of course, very busy people.
 I then tried a different approach- by online advertising and direct emails as to when I would be in glór, and simply inviting people to drop in if they could.
-The sessions have been very interesting and though provoking so far.
+The sessions have been very interesting and thought provoking so far.

 I decided to try to use prompts as a process initially, as I was unsure who would come along and how I would approach it.
 I had two lovely people, we will call them A and B, attend the first session.
 I asked them to respond to the prompts below: